-CHARLI has 23 degrees of freedom (six in each leg, four in each arm, one in the torso and two in the head).
+CHARLI-2 has 25 degrees of freedom (six in each leg, five in each arm, one in the torso and two in the head).
 The robot's links are fabricated out of aluminum.
-The robot uses Robotis' Dynamixel EX-106+, RX-64, and RX-28 motors for the joints [8].
+The robot uses ROBOTIS Co.
+Dynamixel EX-106+, RX-64, and RX-28 motors for the joints [8].
 The motors operate on a serial RS485 network, allowing the motors to be daisy chained together.
 Each motor has its own built-in potentiometer (with the exception of the EX-106 which has an optical encoder) and position feedback controller, creating distributed control.
-The computers, sensors, electronics, and computer ports are distributed about CHARLI's upper torso.
+The computers, sensors and electronics are distributed about CHARLI-2's upper torso.